The Revolution Is Here: Understanding 5G Mobile Technology

 |Sprint||Atlanta, Chicago, Dallas, Houston, Kansas City, Los Angeles, New York, Phoenix, Washington, D.C.||2.5 GHz||155 – 255 Mbps||$70-$80/month|

 All of the major carriers have rolled out 5G to some degree.
 While T-Mobile’s 5G network offers the widest coverage, Verizon’s 5G network takes the cake for fastest speeds (where available).
-In addition to its 5G-enabled cities, AT&T also offers hyper-fast 5G+ “innovation zones” in specific areas of Orlando, Charlotte, Austin, Houston, and Oklahoma City.
+In addition to its 5G-enabled cities, AT&T also offers hyper-fast 5G+ “innovation zones” in specific areas of Orlando, Charlotte, Austin, Houston, Oklahoma City, and more.

 There are no 5G-specific plans from any of the carriers; all they require is a monthly unlimited plan, though they may specify which plans qualify for 5G access.
 With the exception of Verizon 5G, you’ll pay the same price for an unlimited plan that includes 5G speeds… for now.
 But early adopters on Verizon will have the extra $10 per month waived for a limited time.